Create a working chat client with Python.

 pip install requests

-Once you have done this, start python
+Once you have done this, start python again and

 enter the following commands: